bright/new-www/_posts/2017-10-06-securing-your-google-service-account-key-in-builds.md

 tags: blog android build
 ---

-Establishing a reliable continuous delivery and deployment process is often very important as it might greatly reduce the length of time needed for validation and verification of the software product.
+Establishing a reliable continuous delivery and deployment process is often very important as it might greatly reduce the length of time needed for the validation and verification of the software product.
 This is also true for Android projects, especially the ones aimed at short time to market.

 For me, one of the most crucial time savers is the [gradle-play-publisher](https://github.com/Triple-T/gradle-play-publisher) plugin, which allows me to publish the APKs as soon as the build is finished.
-However, you need the Google service account.
+However, you need the Google service account for that.

 # With great power comes great responsibility #